-Since people have been bitching that we don’t get uptown enough, we turned to The Infatuation street team to suggest a local Upper East Side favorite.
+Since people have been complaining that we don’t get uptown enough, we turned to The Infatuation street team to suggest a local Upper East Side favorite.
 Ears popping, noses bleeding, we survived the trip to the north face and even lived to write about it.

 An import from Nantucket, Sfoglia is one of the few Upper East Side joints that, if transported to downtown, wouldn’t feel out of place.
-The front room feels like you’ve walked into an Italian market with shelves of food and baskets of produce greeting you in the entry way.
-Mismatched vintage tables, stone walls and an array of vintage furniture bring a homey vibe to the front room.
+The front room feels like you’ve walked into an Italian market with shelves of food and baskets of produce greeting you in the entryway.
+Mismatched vintage tables, stone walls, and an array of vintage furniture bring a homey vibe to the front room.

-Giant, flavorful mussels tossed in a broth of tomato, garlic, salami and fennel.
+Giant, flavorful mussels tossed in a broth of tomato, garlic, salami, and fennel.
 The salami makes the broth nice and spicy, ideal for bread dunking (and the bread they serve is unbelievable).
 According to friends that frequent this place, a go-to must order every time.

-Sfoglia’s seasonal menu changes every two months but, the pappardelle alla bolognese is one of the few fixtures.
+Sfoglia’s seasonal menu changes every two months, but the pappardelle alla bolognese is one of the few fixtures.
 This is their signature dish, and a damn good one.
-The pasta is cooked perfectly al dente, and the meat sauce manages to be creamy, but maintain the ground meat texture.
+The pasta is cooked perfectly al dente, and the meat sauce manages to be creamy but maintain the ground meat texture.
 A must-order.

 The sweetness of the figs mixes with the saltiness of the light sauce, and somehow the hazelnuts pull it all together.
 This pasta dish is insanely addicting - they knock this one out of the park.

-A nice large portion of lobster flavored risotto that was well executed but nothing exceptional.
+A nice, large portion of lobster-flavored risotto that was well-executed but nothing exceptional.